A Guide to the 2022 Midterm Elections in NYC This November

 Even though it's not a presidential election year, politics are still gonna politic—and there are plenty of important reasons why we should get behind that voting booth.

-While the midterm elections are quickly approaching on Tuesday, November 8, don’t sweat it, because there’s still time to get registered and make sure your vote counts.
-From key deadlines and registration details to information on what you can expect to see on the ballot this year, here’s our guide to voting in NYC.
+While the midterms are quickly approaching on Tuesday, November 8, don’t sweat it, because there’s still time to get registered and make sure your vote counts.
+From info on voter registration and early voting, to absentee ballots or how to find poll sites on election day, read on for details from the New York State Board of Elections and more.
+Here’s a NYC voter’s guide to the 2022 midterm elections.

 What are some important dates I need to know?